 Another distinction often made between is standing plans and single-use plan.
 Standing plans are used in situation in which programmed decision making is appropriate, for example, a standing plan about ethical behavior by employees.
-Single-use plan are developed to handle non- programmed decision making in unusual or one-of-a-kind situations c) Planning process i) Determining organization's mission and goals:
+Standing plans include rules, policies and SOP (standard operating procedure).
+Single-use plans are developed to handle non- programmed decision making in unusual or one-of-a-kind situations, include program and project.

+c) Planning process

+i) Determining organization's mission and goals: